Install on macOS and Windows with Docker

 command prompt appears.Run the following example commands to create some new records in the default namespace test and a new set birds.
 In this example, we log bird sightings and their locations.

 noteAlthough AQL does not require semicolons, the semicolons here allow you to string together record inserts in a single terminal command.
-Record operations in production are done with external client libraries.
+Record commands in production are executed with external client libraries.

 insert into test.birds (PK, species, location) values (1, 'scrub jay', 'Mountain View');